 Job advertisements should avoid stereotyping or using wording that may discourage particular groups from applying.
 They should include an appropriate short policy statement on equal opportunities and a copy of this policy shall be sent on request to those who enquire about vacancies.

-• We take steps to ensure that our vacancies are advertised to a diverse labour market.
+- We take steps to ensure that our vacancies are advertised to a diverse labour market.

-• Applicants should not be asked about health or disability before a job offer is made.
+- Applicants should not be asked about health or disability before a job offer is made.
 There are limited exceptions for example:

-• Questions necessary to establish if an applicant can perform an intrinsic part of the job (subject to any reasonable adjustments).
+- Questions necessary to establish if an applicant can perform an intrinsic part of the job (subject to any reasonable adjustments).

-• Questions to establish if an applicant is fit to attend an assessment or any reasonable adjustments that may be needed at interview or assessment.
+- Questions to establish if an applicant is fit to attend an assessment or any reasonable adjustments that may be needed at interview or assessment.

-• Positive action to recruit disabled persons.
+- Positive action to recruit disabled persons.

-• Equal opportunities monitoring (which will not form part of the decision-making process).
+- Equal opportunities monitoring (which will not form part of the decision-making process).

 Applicants should not be asked about past or current pregnancy or future intentions related to pregnancy.
 Applicants should not be asked about matters concerning age, race, religion or belief, sexual orientation, or gender reassignment (who should first consider whether such matters are relevant and may lawfully be taken into account).

 We are required by law to ensure that all employees are entitled to work in the UK.
 Assumptions about immigration status should not be made based on appearance or apparent nationality.
 All prospective staff, regardless of nationality, must be able to produce original documents (such as a passport) before employment starts, to satisfy current immigration legislation.
-The list of acceptable documents is available from the Practice Manager or the UK Border Agency.
+The list of acceptable documents is available from the Operations Director or the UK Border Agency.

-To ensure that this policy is operating effectively, and to identify groups that may be underrepresented or disadvantaged in our organisation, we monitor applicants' ethnic group, gender, disability, sexual orientation, religion and age as part of the recruitment procedure.
+To ensure that this policy is operating effectively, and to identify groups that may be under-represented or disadvantaged in our organisation, we monitor applicants' ethnic group, gender, disability, sexual orientation, religion and age as part of the recruitment procedure.
 Provision of this information is voluntary and it will not adversely affect an individual's chances of recruitment or any other decision related to their employment.
 The information is removed from applications before shortlisting, and kept in an anonymised format solely for the purposes stated in this policy.
 Analysing this data helps us take appropriate steps to avoid discrimination and improve equality and diversity.

 Staff training and promotion and conditions of service